Hardy–Littlewood maximal function: Hardy–Littlewood maximal inequality

-This theorem of G. H. Hardy and J. E. Littlewood states that M is bounded as a sublinear operator from the Lp(Rd) to itself for p > 1.
+This theorem of G. H. Hardy and J. E. Littlewood states that M is bounded as a sublinear operator from Lp(Rd) to itself for p > 1.
 That is, if f ∈ Lp(Rd) then the maximal function Mf is weak L1-bounded and Mf ∈ Lp(Rd).
 Before stating the theorem more precisely, for simplicity, let {f > t} denote the set {x | f(x) > t}.
 Now we have:

 Theorem (Weak Type Estimate).
 For d ≥ 1, there is a constant Cd > 0 such that for all λ > 0 and f ∈ L1(Rd), we have:

 With the Hardy–Littlewood maximal inequality in hand, the following strong-type estimate is an immediate consequence of the Marcinkiewicz interpolation theorem: